Teyras/MT/text/chapters/430_containers_implementation.md

 Step number 2 is more challenging.
 A naive approach would be to simply unpack the image data each time we need to execute a command in it.
-This is implemented by tools such as Charliecloud, but the process is not very complicated and we could implement it on our own, too.
+This is implemented by tools such as Charliecloud or `umoci`, but the process is not very complicated and we could implement it on our own, too.
 This approach is inefficient for obvious reasons -- typically, an evaluation requires the execution of tens of commands and an image can have hundreds of megabytes.
 In total, this presents a sizable overhead.

 There are two similar ways we could improve this situation.
 First, we could mount the image exactly the way Docker does it.
 The default way is mounting the